Using a Simatic PLC as IO controller¶

 Using Siemens SinecPni (Primary Network Initialization)¶

 This is a tool for configuration of Profinet network equipment.
-Use it to adjust the IP address of PLC.
+Use it to adjust the IP address of your PLC.

 Download the program from the Siemens homepage, and unzip the file.
 Start the program by double clicking the SinecPni executable.